sul-cidr/sul-cidr.github.io/README.md

 ### Feb.
 2022 Update

 Updated to use the RSS feed from the new events.stanford.edu site.
-This feed is inferior in many ways, but is at least served with appropriate CORS headers.
-The GitHub Actions workflow has been accordingly disabled, but is left in the repo for posterity.
+This feed is inferior in many ways, ~but is at least served with appropriate CORS headers.
+The GitHub Actions workflow has been accordingly disabled, but is left in the repo for posterity.~

+Further update: the RSS feed seems to have the needed CORS headers **some of the time**, but not always.
+Unclear why (load balancer?  caching?) but the Actions workflow has been reinstated and updated to fetch the new feed.